-- a) Oral Examinations will focus on the content and progress of the applicant's Master's thesis or an equivalent research project, as well as concepts and plans for the prospective doctoral research theme, and related knowledge in the Mechano-Informatics field.
-Applicants must prepare slides for the presentation in advance and share the screen during the oral examination, and will be required to answer questions. - b) Oral Examinations for applicants who are expected to complete a Master's or Professional degree program by September 30, 2024 will simultaneously serve as the secondary examinations.
-Refer to "Notes" on Secondary Examinations below.
+i) Oral Examinations will focus on the content and progress of the applicant's Master's thesis or an equivalent research project, as well as concepts and plans for the prospective doctoral research theme, and related knowledge in the Mechano-Informatics field.
+Applicants must prepare slides for the presentation in advance and share the screen during the oral examination, and will be required to answer questions.